kevinJ045/guilib/docs/views/Styles.md

 # Styles
-To stylize a widget in GUILIB, you can just use the Style class for shared styles, inline style property, or even css classes.
+To stylize a widget in GUILIB, you can just use the Style class for shared styles, inline style property, component styles, or even css classes.

 ## Inline `style` property
 The inline `style` option for Widgets gives a css style to your component just the same way as you would in a style attribute.